The character list for the manga Cat's Eye.

 The main protagonist and the middle sister.
 Her love story with Toshio drives most of the plot.

-- Aren't You Going to Ravish Me?: She takes offense when it looks Toshio is going to ravish her but actually isn't, or does something pervert to her by accident and explain that he would have not done it if he could have chose.
+- Aren't You Going to Ravish Me?: She takes offense when it looks Toshio is going to ravish her but actually isn't, or does something pervert to her by accident and explain that he would have not done it if he could have chosen.

 - But Not Too Foreign: Partially subverted: as mentioned above, she's the only one of the sisters who partially looks like she has a German father.